 Look north to see the beautiful Golden Ears Mountains.
 They are beautifully displayed today as we welcome our final visitors for the year.
 What a gorgeous view it is!

 Through the trees towards the neighbour’s horse barns to the left, you might catch a glimpse of a few spring foals with their moms in the field outside.
 Also in the pasture down to your left is a herd of Texas Longhorn Cattle.
 Just before you turn right there is a big pile of branches and brush.
 Every year on the farm trees fall down and branches break off.
 We pick them up so we can still farm the land without damaging the tractors or the machines.
 Now that’ll be a big bon fire yesterday and had a wiener roast once we closed for the day.
 Not much is left of the pile today!!

 #6 The Watering Hole:

 #7 Grown Fresh:

-With all of our spring/summer fieldtrips and birthday parties cancelled due to Covid-19, the landscaping around the house and pond are the extra projects we are trying to get done this year.
+With all of our spring/summer fieldtrips and birthday parties cancelled due to Covid-19, the landscaping around the house and pond are the extra projects we tried to get done this year.
 We grow some of our own fruits and veggies inside and outside the greenhouse.
-Our orange tree is loving the weather and currently the cucumbers, tomatoes, and blueberries are being picked daily for our household.
+Our orange tree loved the late summer weather and we are just now enjoying hot peppers and the last of the tomatoes from the greenhouse.